julianchurchill/text-adventure/README.md

 Ordered by priority, first to do at the top.

 - [BUG] New game welcome screen did not show after what's new dialog for TTA1 fresh install on emulator
-- [UI] Improve the about dialog.
-Add credits for Charlie + Kickstarter backers.
-Add parchment background and serif font.
+- [UI] Add credits for Kickstarter backers to about dialog.
 - [STORY] Ending is a bit of an anti-climax - how about the hero dies overpowered by the demon, then has to resurrect himself with one of the items left (mushroom?) and can then kill the demon.
 Or kills the demon as a ghost and then resurrects himself?
 - [BUG] Exits are not always clearly readable.
 Should they be in shadowed text or some other effect?
 - [FEATURE] Map - extras